splunk/observability-workshop/content/en/other/pet-clinic/logobserver.md

 And you can add a filter to select only log messages from your host and the Spring PetClinic Application:

+- Add Filter → Fields → `host.name` → `<your host name>`
 - Add Filter → Fields → `service.name` → `<your host name>-petclinic.service`

 ## 4. Summary

 This the end of the exercise and we have certainly covered a lot of ground.
-At this point you should have metrics, traces, logs, database query performance and code profiling being reported into Splunk Observability Cloud. **Congratulations**!
+At this point you should have metrics, traces (APM & RUM), logs, database query performance and code profiling being reported into Splunk Observability Cloud. **Congratulations**!